dremio-hub/arrow-flight-client-examples/python/README.md

 - Install and setup Python3 as `pyarrow` requires Python3
 - This client also requires `pyarrow` and `pandas`.
 Consider one of the dependency installation methods below.
 We recommend using `conda` for its ease of use.
 - Install dependencies using `conda`
-  - `conda install -c conda-forg --file requirements.txt`
+  - `conda install -c conda-forge --file requirements.txt`
 - Alternatively, install dependencies using `pip`
   - `pip3 install -r requirements.txt`
 - Run the Python client: